 Fall and spring baseball, fast-pitch softball and slow-pitch softball: no play is permitted on Wednesdays, and no more than 5 instructional days may be missed during the regular season.
-Exception: In Classes 2A, 3A, 4A, 5A and 6A spring baseball or fast pitch softball when a District contest is rescheduled due to inclement weather the contest may be rescheduled for a Wednesday.
+Exception: In Classes 3A, 4A, 5A and 6A spring baseball or fast pitch softball when a District contest is rescheduled due to inclement weather the contest may be rescheduled for a Wednesday with approval from the OSSAA.